-A growing number of mainstream sites are implementing automatic cart updates to improve the checkout experience.
+A growing number of mainstream sites are implementing automatic cart updates to improve the mobile checkout experience.
 Removing the “update cart” button simplifies the process for shoppers as they make changes to their purchase and eliminates unnecessary distractions for those who aren’t.

 ANALYSIS OF DATA

 Implementing the Automatic Cart Update produced a considerable lift on both desktop and mobile sales (8.84% and 8.19% respectively).
 Meanwhile, this experiment saw a slight drop of -0.18% in RPV for tablet sales.
 Most interestingly, implementing the Automatic Cart Update produced a positive impact on RPV for 89% of visitors!